 They have faith in God for who He is, that His words are true and that if He declares it, it will happen.
 Nothing He declares is impossible.
 Though all the things mankind thinks are unfeasible, unthinkable, unbelievable, and unimaginable.
 It is easier than snapping one’s fingers for God and it is done.

 Look to the faithful whose testimony has stood the test of time.
-Examine their faith in the face of opposition, the proof of their faith by what they accomplished, what they overcame, what they suffered and endured, and the unwavering conviction they retained to the very end.
+Examine their faith in the face of opposition, the proof of their faith by what they accomplished.
+What they overcame, suffered, and endured.
+What they did with unwavering conviction to the very end.

 It was their firm faith in God that moved them forward.
 It was their faith that gave them the strength and confidence to do the unthinkable.
 When all others would have scoffed and turned away, they set their faces toward the will of the Lord and forged ahead into uncharted waters.

 They did not worry if they would reach their goal or receive the promise.
-But they looked ahead by faith to the unseen, they forged forward by faith into the unknown, and by faith, they did not doubt the one who is faithful, the one who is true, and to the God who is above all things.
+But they looked ahead by faith to the unseen.
+They forged forward by faith into the unknown, and by faith, they did not doubt the one who is faithful.
+The one who is true, and the God who is above all things.
+The one who never lies or fails.

 They all walked by faith believing in the all-powerful almighty God.
 They were described by words that baffle the mind.
 “Of whom the world was not worthy.”
 Yes, it was their faith that made them worthy.
 Yet they didn’t even receive what was promised.